Long Story Short: Omitted Variable Bias in Causal Machine Learning: Main Results: Omitted Variable Bias in Nonparametric Causal Models

 \begin{assumption}[\textbf{Target ``Long'' Parameter}] The target parameter $\theta$ is a continuous linear functional of the long regression:

 where the mapping $f \mapsto m(w; f)$ is linear in $f \in L^2(P_W)$, and the mapping $f \mapsto \Ep m(W, f)$ is continuous in $f$ with respect to the $L^2(P_W)$ norm. \end{assumption}

-This formulation covers the two working examples above with $m(W, g) = g(1, X, A) - g(0, X, A)$ for the ACE and $m(W, g) = \partial_d g(D, X, A)$ for the ACD, and the continuity condition holds under the regularity condition provided in the remark below.
-In addition to these examples, we show that many other examples in Section ~\ref{sec:leading-examples} are of this form; and further examples of this form (e.g, consumer surplus, decomposition functionals) can be found in \citet{AutoDML-Lasso}. \begin{remark}[\textbf{Regularity Conditions for ACE and ACD}] As regularity conditions for the ACE we assume $\Ep Y^2 < \infty$ and the weak overlap condition:
+This formulation covers the two previous examples with scores $m(W, g) = g(1, X, A) - g(0, X, A)$ for the ATE and $m(W, g) = \partial_d g(D, X, A)$ for the ACD.
+The continuity condition holds under the regularity conditions provided in the remark below.
+We discuss many other examples of this form later in Section~\ref{sec:leading-examples}. \begin{remark}[\textbf{Regularity Conditions for ATE and ACD}] As regularity conditions for the ATE we assume $\Ep Y^2 < \infty$ and the weak overlap condition:

 As regularity conditions for the ACD we assume $\Ep Y^2< \infty$, that the conditional density $d \mapsto f(d | x,a)$ is continuously differentiable on its support $\mathcal{D}_{x,a}$, the regression function $d \mapsto g(d,x,a)$ is continuously differentiable on $\mathcal{D}_{x,a}$, and we have that $f(d|x,a)$ vanishes whenever $d$ is on the boundary of $\mathcal{D}_{x,a}$.
 The above needs to hold for all values $x$ and $a$ in the support of $(X,A)$.
 We also impose the bounded information assumption: